Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/_shared/jobs.md

 ### Example

-The following example shows how to create a log file that lists the most recent job activity for the "Contoso Summer Intern Projects" team project collection in Team Foundation Server.
+The following example shows how to create a log file that lists the most recent job activity for the "Contoso Summer Intern Projects" project collection in Team Foundation Server.

     TFSConfig Jobs /dumplog /CollectionName:"Contoso Summer Intern Projects"